heabijay/crtcli/README.md

 **Arguments:**

-- `[PACKAGES_FOLDERS]` — Source folders containing the package files to be packaged.
+- `[PACKAGE_FOLDERS]` — Source folders containing the package files to be packaged.

-  Defaults: Current directory
+  Defaults: Current directory, or package folders from [workspace.crtcli.toml](#workspacecrtclitoml) if present.

 **Options:**